 Field-hunting tip

-Look in evaporite deposits in arid lake beds country — that is the host setting where inyoite typically forms.
+Look in evaporite deposits in arid lake beds country, the host setting where inyoite typically forms.
 If you start seeing colemanite, ulexite, gypsum in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.